Pandaism/AdventofCode/README.md

 ## Information
 I am unable to start challenges at the schedule release time due to my work schedule and will be doing them whenever I can.
 The code pushed to the repo is the code, I use to solve the problem and I will try to make it look cleaner and optimized on days I do not work and have finished the day challenge.
-I will also be planning on solving the challenge of Python and C++ to practice those languages.
+I will also be planning on solving the challenge of C# and C++ to practice those languages.

 ## Current Stats
 28 Gold Stars